 Redirects can also use

-301 Moved Permanently to let search engines know that the old URL is essentially deprecated.
+301 Moved Permanently to let search engines know that the old URL is deprecated and the new URL should be used instead.

-As you can imagine, if you have a choice between re-writing and a redirect, the rewrite tends to be more efficient as it avoids a server round trip.
+As you can imagine, if you have a choice between re-writing and a redirect, the rewrite tends to be more efficient as it avoids a server round trip by simply re-writing the URL as part of the current request.
+The caveat is that the browser's location/address bar does not reflect the new rewritten URL - if that's important (and often it is) then a redirect is required.

 A rewrite can also keep request information, so if you have